scta/scta-rdf/readme.md

 You can now run the first build.

-The first build will take a considerable amount of time.
+The first build will take a considerable amount of time (think, perhaps 24 hours).

 `docker exec -t sctardf_web_1 bin2/scta-rdf build_and_update`

 The `build_and_update` command, will perform a sequence of actions.

-1. Update texts repositories from github
+1. Update texts and meta-text repositories from github
-2. Update submodules
 3. Build RDF graph from structured raw data
 4. Ingest resulting graphs into indexed database.

 Along the way, the application will be storing the hashes of the files (in the `logs` volume) it processes and of the graphs it ingests.

-The next time the `build_and_update` command is running the hashes of the existing data will be compared these hashes stored in the `logs` volume.
-If the hashes match, processing or ingestion will skipped for these files.
-Thus, `build_and_update` command will take considerably less time as it will only process the files that needed process.
+The next time the `build_and_update` command is run, the hashes of the existing data will be compared these hashes stored in the `logs` volume.
+If the hashes match, processing or ingestion will be skipped for these files.
+Thus, `build_and_update` command will take considerably less time as it will only process the files that need process.
 It will still take some time however, as there will be thousands of hashes to be checked.

 There are many more specialized commands that can be run with the SCTA-RDF CLI.